 Careers in Organizational Management

-As a master's in organizational management graduate, you have many options to enter an area of business or industry for which your in-depth knowledge of organizational management has prepared you.
-You may have the opportunity to enter the corporate sector, start your own businesses, or pursue careers with local, state, or federal government.
-Below are some popular career choices that can be potential opportunities for organizational management graduates.
+You have many options when you graduate with a degree in organizational management.
+You may choose to enter an area of business or industry for which your in-depth knowledge of organizational management has prepared you.
+This degree can prepare you for a career as a leader within organizations, be able to start your own businesses, or pursue careers with local, state, or federal government.
+Graduate students may choose to seek a career in one of these industries or positions:

 - Business Manager

 - Entrepreneurial Startups

 - Organizational Development Consultant

 - Training and Development Manager

 Other Degrees That May Interest You

 Check out other degree programs that suit a variety of interests and may enhance a wide scope of career opportunities at UAGC.
 Discover similar programs to find the right path for you.